- City Hall

 Reel Time Film Series

-Residents of Holland travel the world via the annual Reel Time Film Series hosted by the City of Holland’s International Relations Commission (IRC).
-This free film series runs November, December, and January and features audience discussion after the film.
-Our 2021-22 Reel Time Film Series is hosted at the Knickerbocker Theater.
+Travel the world via the annual Reel Time Film Series hosted by the City of Holland’s International Relations Commission (IRC) and Hope College.
+This FREE film series runs Tuesday nights in November at the Knickerbocker Theatre.